bcs-uiuc/test2-AzFlores/Course/Syllabus.md

 in by submitting it to your TA via the course website.
 Homework will be docked 10% for day it is late.

 **Final Project:**<br>
 The final project will involve creating a Python program that is an extension of some of the lab group work activities.
-You mu
-You will have a project proposal that states a research question, multiple hypotheses, and how your simulation will test those hypotheses.
+We will discuss the details later.
+By the end of Week 10, your group must submit a project proposal that states a research question, multiple hypotheses, and how your program, analysis, or simulation will test those hypotheses.
 At the end of the quarter, you will turn in your code and a brief project report, which describes your results.
+Your group will then present your project to the class during the final exam period.
-For the project, you may work alone or in a group of two.
+For the project, you may work alone or in a group.
+The bigger the group, the higher the expectations for your project.
+As a part of the project proposal, each group must clearly assign roles, making sure each person is contributing to different aspects of the project.
+For example, one person cannot just be in charge of the presentation, without doing any coding!

 ## 4. Attendance Policy
 As noted above, attendance is built into the class in terms of your participation grade,